Endpoint Services, What is MECM?

 - allowing end-users to install or remove software using Software Center, a self-service interface on each endpoint

-- collecting statistics from endpoints
+- collecting statistics and metadata from endpoints

 - using gathered information to compile reports summarizing endpoint activity

 - deploying and managing compliance policy for devices and users

 - imaging and migrating endpoints

 - remotely controlling the endpoint for one-on-one desktop support